Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-where $M=\frac12(P+Q)$ is a mixed distribution of the two years, and $H(P)=-\sum_ip_i\log_2 p_i$ is the Shannon entropy~\cite{shannon2001mathematical} of the original distribution.
-The JSD is symmetric and bounded between 0 and 1 bit.
-These bounds are only observed when the distributions are identical and free of overlap, respectively.
+where $ M=\frac12(P+Q) $ is the mixed distribution of the two years, and $ H(P)=-\sum_ip_i\log_2 p_i $ is the Shannon entropy~\cite{shannon1948a} of the original distribution.
+The JSD is symmetric and bounded between 0 bits and 1 bit, and these bounds are only attained when the distributions are identical and free of overlap, respectively.